 Importantly, it is the need for Council to look at why it rates as it does, why certain rating categories pay more or less than others and the overall income that Council gathers from each category.
-Council must determine its preferred rating method, valuations or base amounts and then clearly set out why the rating process it is going to use for 2015/2016 is the right one for the Tweed Shire Council and by implication its ratepayers.
+Council must determine its preferred rating method, ad valorem or base amounts and then clearly set out what rating process it is going to use for 2016/2017 is the right one for the Tweed Shire Council and by implication its ratepayers.